LearningLocker/docs/contributing.md

 #### Feature request

-If you have a feature request for Learning Locker, then create a ticket in out tracker and make you you select the label 'proposal'.
+If you have a feature request for Learning Locker, then create a ticket in our tracker and make sure you select the label 'proposal'.

 > [Issue tracker](https://github.com/LearningLocker/learninglocker/issues)